MissMaryR/AI-Driven-Pipeline-for-Enzyme-Design-v2/README.md

-# AI-Driven Pipeline for Enzyme Design
+# AI-Driven Pipeline for Enzyme Design with a Trimeric Structure
 ## RFDiffusion → LigandMPNN → AlphaFold3
 ### Design enzymes with novel inserted sequences